homermultitext/hmt-editors-guide/markdown/1-tokenization.md

 **Symbol Abbreviations**

 Regular abbreviated forms of the whole words (e.g. καί, ὅτι, δέ, γάρ, διά, etc.) are treated as variant letter forms, and are not specially marked in any way.
-The rule of thumb for determining if it is a symbol abbreviation is if the symbol cannot be completely broken down into distinquishable letter forms.
+The rule of thumb for determining if it is a symbol abbreviation is if the symbol cannot be completely broken down into distinguishable letter forms.
+If accents or other diacritical marks should be present on the abbreviated word, they can be supplied in the expansion.

 Examples: